-Charis is a Technology Associate at GovTech Singapore and graduated with a major in Computer Science from Yale-NUS College.
-At Superhero Me, Charis has been a community associate since 2015 where she has taken on various support roles, including facilitating social mixing between children with and without disabilities, supporting social advocacy for inclusion, event conceptualisation and execution.
+Charis is an UX Designer at GovTech Singapore where she co-creates digital products with and for citizens.
+She enjoys the challenge of conceptualising service journeys spanning different agencies and transforming insights into accessible digital services.
+At Superhero Me, Charis shapes strategy, partnerships and focusses on its inclusive arts training and outreach.
+Since interning with Superhero Me in 2015, Charis has taken on various roles, including improving Superhero Me’s user experience, distilling its method to inclusion and facilitating social mixing between children with and without disabilities.
 Through Superhero Me, her perspectives have been challenged countless of times, yet the hope and resilience the children possess and spread to others have impacted her in many ways.
 She hopes to use her interest in digital media and programming to create useful and socially innovative advocacy initiatives in the future.

 Trained as a journalist and community artist, Jean co-founded Superhero Me in 2014 and was instrumental in its work till Oct 2022, when she stepped down as director and now serves as a volunteer advisor.
 She currently works at Rainbow Centre, a social service agency serving children and youth with disabilities, where she leads the Advocacy and Community Engagement team and Out Of School Hours (OOSH) special student care services.
 Jean was previously co-lead of Early Childhood Development at Lien Foundation and ran a content creation studio for a decade.
 For her commitment to inclusion through the arts, Jean was conferred the Singapore Youth Award 2018, Nanyang Outstanding Young Alumni Award 2019 and Wee Kim Wee School of Communication and Information Impact Award 2019.
 She is currently pursing a part time Master of Social Work at the National University of Singapore and serves on the Panel of Advisers to the Youth Court.